Rajpratik71/volatility-wiki/Command-Reference-Mal.md

 # impscan

 In order to fully reverse engineer code that you find in memory dumps, its necessary to see which functions the code imports.
 In other words, which API functions it calls.
-When you dump binaries with [dlldump](Command-Reference23#dlldump), [moddump](Command-Reference23#moddump), or [procexedump](Command-Reference23#procexedump), the IAT (Import Address Table) may not properly be reconstructed due to the high likelihood that one or more pages in the PE header or IAT are not memory resident (paged).
+When you dump binaries with [dlldump](Command-Reference#dlldump), [moddump](Command-Reference#moddump), or [procdump](Command-Reference#procdump), the IAT (Import Address Table) may not properly be reconstructed due to the high likelihood that one or more pages in the PE header or IAT are not memory resident (paged).
 Thus, we created impscan.
 Impscan identifies calls to APIs without parsing a PE's IAT.
 It even works if malware completely erases the PE header, and it works on kernel drivers.

 Previous versions of impscan automatically created a labeled IDB for use with IDA Pro.
 This functionality has temporarily been disabled, but will return sometime in the future when other similar functionality is introduced.

 Take Coreflood for example.
 This malware deleted its PE header once it loaded in the target process (by calling VirtualFree on the injected DLL's ImageBase).
-You can use [malfind](Command-ReferenceMal23#malfind) to detect the presence of Coreflood based on the typical criteria (page permissions, VAD tags, etc).
+You can use [malfind](Command-Reference-Mal#malfind) to detect the presence of Coreflood based on the typical criteria (page permissions, VAD tags, etc).
 Notice how the PE's base address doesn't contain the usual 'MZ' header:

     $ python vol.py -f coreflood.vmem -p 2044 malfind
     Volatility Foundation Volatility Framework 2.4